 Based on your individual history, your doctor will order specific tests to evaluate your infertility.
-Your treatment will be based your specific diagnosis resulting from infertility tests.
+Your treatment will be based on your specific diagnosis resulting from infertility tests.
 Houston IVF’s infertility evaluation will include testing to assess the male partner, ovulatory function, the fallopian tubes, the uterus and the cervical mucus.
 The fertility tests include:

 Home urine LH testing